wrdrd/docs/docs/consulting/knowledge-engineering.rst

 :ref:`distributed algorithm <distributed algorithms>` for distributed computation.

-* Google Pregel, Apache Giraph, and :ref:`Apache Spark` are built for a :ref:`bsp` model
+* Google Pregel, Apache Giraph, and :ref:`Spark` are built for a :ref:`bsp` model
 * :ref:`mapreduce` can be expressed very concisely in terms of BSP.